kavingray/wp-ui/readme.txt

 WP UI is an advanced interface widgets plugin that channels the power of jQuery UI widgets into Wordpress posts.

 The plugin is named after WordPress(WP) and jQuery UI (UI).
 Tabs are common widgets found in almost every graphical browser and Desktop/Mobile Operating systems.
-These widgets can maximize the potential for greater user interactivity.
-Please remember, Great content deserves great presentation too!
+These widgets opens your content for greater user interactivity.
+And Do remember, Great content deserves great presentation too!

 == Installation ==